XinChenQC/nvidia-genmol-uv/README.md

 ## Wrapper License

-This wrapper (outside genmol), built on NVIDIA code, is licensed under the MIT License.
+This wrapper (outside genmol), interacts with NVIDIA code, is licensed under the MIT License.

 ## NVIDIA-part License
 Copyright @ 2025, NVIDIA Corporation.
 All rights reserved.<br>